Skip to Main Content

 family icon

-• Do not switch forms of the medicine unless prescribed by a doctor.
+• Do not switch forms of the medicine unless your doctor tells you to do so.

 • Finish all doses of the medicine as instructed by a doctor or pharmacist.